 - a.
 A completed application for admissions accompanied by the \$25.00 non-refundable application fee (i.e. check or money order made payable to Talladega College) - b.
 An official transcript sent directly by the accredited high school and reflecting work completed at the junior or senior high school level - c.
-An official score report on either the ACT or SAT
+An official score report on either the ACT or SAT d.

-- d.
-A medical form - e.
 The Talladega College high school approval form